Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 सर्वविन्मूढवत्तिष्ठेदसक्तो वायुवच्चरेत्

-upādhistho'pi taddharmaih alipto vyoma-vat-muni .
+upādhistho'pi taddharmaih alipto vyoma-vat-muniḥ .

-sarvavit-mūhavat-tiṣṭhed asakto vāyuvat-charet ..
+sarvavit-mūḍhavat-tiṣṭhed asakto vāyuvat-charet ..
 52..

-Despite being (“apparently”) associated with upādhi and their attributes, the munih (jnāni who is ever immersed in the Self) is untainted (by the upādhi), like the space (which is untouched by the names, forms that appear in it).
-Despite being all-knowing (i.e. ātmaiveda jagat sarvam - verse 48), he may come across as a fool or he may move about like the wind – unattached (as if having no will of his own).
+Despite being (“apparently”) associated with upādhi and their attributes (upādhi-stha api taddharmai), the muni (jñāni who is ever immersed in the Self) is untainted (alipta), like space (vyoma-vat) (which is untouched by the names and forms that appear in it).
+Despite being all-knowing (sarvavit - i.e. ātmaiveda jagat sarvam - verse 48), he may come across as a fool (mūhavat tihet) or move about like the wind (vayuvat charet) – unattached (as if having no will of his own).

 उपाधिविलयाद्विष्णौ निर्विशेषं विशेन्मुनिः ।